bnomei/kirby3-pageviewcounter/README.md

 ## Page Fields (alternative)

-Add kirby text or hidden fields.
+If you do not want to store your tracked counts in a sqlite file then add kirby text or hidden fields to your blueprint.
 I usually have blueprints for them and extend them in my target pages blueprints. like this...

 **site/blueprints/fields/viewcount.yml**
 ```yml